PeterL328/hexapod/README.md

 At the moment, the package is meant for the [Freenove Big Hexapod kit](https://github.com/Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi) and is meant for their custom Raspberry-pi shield.

 ## Getting Started
-To use this package, ROS needs to be installed on your Raspberry-pi.
+To use this package, ROS needs to be installed on your **Raspberry-pi**.
 For more detail about ROS, please refer to the [ROS documentations](http://wiki.ros.org/).
 This project was built with ROS Noetic release.